TrellixVulnTeam/cz3003ssadBack_CNGK/README.md

 * Returns all crisis where attribute 'approved' = False in JSON format

-**sendDispatch/cid/dispatcher**
+**sendDispatch/cid/**

-* Takes in crisis ID(int) and dispatcher(string), creates new row in Dispatch and send out SMS with the corresponding crisis details.
+* Takes in crisis ID(int) and JSON file, creates new row in Dispatch and send out SMS to dispatch.contact with the corresponding crisis details.
 * Returns Dispatch data

 **toggleCrisisModeOn**